cryptlex/lexactivator-python/README.md

 # lexactivator-python
-LexActivator API wrapper for Python
+LexActivator - Python licensing library

 Refer to following for documentation: